cwant/jobservant/README.md

 * I don't like to hardcode server names or accounting groups in my notebooks, so instead I put them in environment variables  (this make it easier to switch clusters without modifying my notebooks).
 As mentioned above, the demos use the environment variables `JOBSERVANT_CLUSTER` and `JOBSERVANT_ACCOUNTING_GROUP` to set these (or if you really want, you can hardcode these in the notebooks instead -- it's up to you).
 With this in mind, here is how I start my jupyter notebook server:
   `JOBSERVANT_CLUSTER='foo.whatever.org' JOBSERVANT_ACCOUNTING_GROUP='gabba-gabba-hey' jupyter notebook`
 * A browser should spawn for you, click on the `demo` directory and check things out.

+## Code documentation

+Expanded documentation coming soon, but currently there are three main classes:

+* `ClusterAccount`: represents the user's account on an HPC cluster.
+Depends only on `paramiko`.
+From module `jobservant.cluster_account`.
+* `ClusterJob`: represents a computational job to be run on an HPC cluster.
+Owned by a user's account.
+Depends only on `paramiko`.
+From module `jobservant.cluster_job`.
+* `JobPresenter`: a class to help interface with job information in a Jupyter notebook.
+Depends on `jupyter` and `python-i18n[YAML]`.
+From module `jobservant.jupyter.job_presenter`.